 In September of 1944, the Colonial School applied for permission to convert the property from a single-family dwelling into a school, and in October of 1944, it applied for permission to install a fire escape and make other fire safety and egress improvements.
 The September permit application was abandoned, but the October application, which showed the current and proposed occupancy to be a school, was approved.

-These applications apparently were made to bring the building into compliance for use as a school, in anticipation of the sale of the property to Edith Kingsley, who also filed a permit application to operate a school there and then withdrew it in preference to the Colonial School’s application.
+These applications were made to bring the building into compliance for use as a school in anticipation of the sale of the property to Edith Kingsley, who also filed a permit application to operate a school there and then withdrew it in preference to the Colonial School’s application.

-By 1945, 397 Marlborough was the location of the Kingsley School, a school for children of normal intelligence with reading difficulties or other learning problems.
+Kingsley School was a school for children of normal intelligence with reading difficulties or other learning problems.
 It previously had been located at 480 Beacon.
-The school was operated by Edith (Halliday) Kingsley and Helen Loud, who had founded it in 1938.
+The school was operated by Edith Kingsley and Helen Loud, who had founded it in 1938.
 Edith Kingsley’s husband, Howard L. Kingsley, was a professor of psychology at Boston University.

 397 Marlborough was shown as vacant in the 1976 City Directory and was not listed in the 1978 City Directory.